I-87 - Connecting Raleigh to Norfolk, VA

 Image of end of new interstate standard shoulders at Thomas Road bridge on US 64 West, Google Maps Street View, June 2023

-The widening stops just after the Thomas Road bridge, two miles before the next exit.
+The widening stops just after the Thomas Road bridge, two miles before the next exit for NC 43.

 Segment 10 (Added 4/23/23)